cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 ## Handle blocks

-To index games take each block and listen to the relevant events.
-Relevant events are found in 3 locations:
+To index games, take each block and listen for the following relevant events:

 1. A transaction with a `NewGameCreated` event.
 2. A transaction with a `GameRejected` event.